-Get access to AIM R&W Field Work Microsoft Teams Team
+Get access to AIM R&W Field Work Team on Microsoft Teams

 Microsoft Teams will be used throughout the field season to share files and communicate with team members.
 The chat feature can be used to send messages to anyone within a given state or to anyone on the National AIM Team.
-This means that State leads, project leads, contract leads, crew managers, and crew members will all need to have access to Teams.
+This means that State leads, project leads, contract/agreement leads, crew managers, and crew members will all need to have access to Teams.

-- 1. You must request access by emailing the Riparian and Wetland AIM Implementation coordinator (Michelle Stropky @blm.gov) - 2.
+- You must request access by emailing the Riparian and Wetland AIM Implementation coordinator (Michelle Stropky mstropky@blm.gov) - 2.
 Note that Crew leads should sign into their Microsoft teams account on all the field iPads.